juicedata/juicefs/docs/en/administration/fault_diagnosis_and_analysis.md

 juicefs   32666 user   15u  IPv4 0x44992f062886fc5b      0t0  TCP 127.0.0.1:9567 (LISTEN)
 ```

-By default, pprof listens on port numbers ranging from 6060 to 6099, that's why the actual port number in the above example is 6061.
-Once you get the listening port number, you can view all the available runtime information by accessing `http://localhost:<port>/debug/pprof`, and some important runtime information is as follows:
+By default, pprof listens on port numbers ranging from 6060 to 6099.
+That's why the actual port number in the above example is 6061.
+Once you get the listening port number, you can view all the available runtime information by accessing `http://localhost:<port>/debug/pprof`, and some important runtime information will be shown as follows:

 - Goroutine stack information: `http://localhost:<port>/debug/pprof/goroutine?debug=1`
 - CPU performance statistics: `http://localhost:<port>/debug/pprof/profile?seconds=30`